Scientific Name

 Many species are easy to grow in any free-draining gritty compost.
 Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
 Water mostly in spring/autumn and let them dry out between waterings.
 Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.
 Frost hardy to 19 °F (-7 °C).

 Many species can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
-Some species drop their leaves easily, and although each leaf will form a new plant, it can be a challenge to grow a large specimen.
+Some species drop their leaves easily, and although each leaf will form a new plant, growing a large specimen can be a challenge.
 In other cases, leaves for propagation must be carefully detached with a sharp knife.

 See more at How to Grow and Care for Adromischus.